Japan's new Digital Agency prepares for daunting task of overhauling tech policy

 Historically, the central government has not been a popular destination for tech specialists because it’s highly unlikely that they will be promoted to higher positions.

-This approach to personnel has been somewhat problematic, said Toshiyuki Zamma, executive adviser to government CIO.
+This approach to personnel has been somewhat problematic, said Toshiyuki Zamma, executive adviser to the government's chief information officer (CIO).
 As an IT specialist who worked in the private sector, Zamma has been serving as an adviser to the government for more than a decade.

 Many bureaucrats learn and acquire digital and IT knowledge quickly, “but they usually transfer to different sections after a year or two.
 Then we have to teach new officials from zero again," said Zamma, adding that "the current career rotation system is not working well” in facilitating digitalization efforts.
 For officials climbing the civil service career ladder, being a specialist focused on specific tasks long-term is not a typical path.